-By University policy, students are required to maintain a minimum cumulative grade point average of 2.0 for graduation.
-For Social Work core and other required courses, a minimum GPA of 2.5 is required.
-Each course designated with an SW prefix and each non-social work course required for the major must be completed with a minimum grade of C.
+By University policy, students are required to maintain a minimum cumulative grade point average of 3.0 and no class lower than a B grade for graduation.
+Each course designated with an SW prefix and each non-social work course required for the major must be completed with a minimum grade of B.